 Most of the time, burying your human waste in a 6-8” deep cathole will adequately meet LNT criteria, but it’s a good idea to familiarize yourself with the regulations of the place you’re in.
 Some areas in sensitive habitats have specific protocols that might ask you to pack out your human waste too.
 If this is the case, you’ll want to make sure you travel with a toilet (even something as simple as this go-anywhere portable toilet seat) or carry a few wag bags to make packing out your waste easy.

 4. Leave What You Find

-The fourth Leave No Trace principle is to leave what you find.
+The fourth Leave No Trace principle is to leave what you find, and this is true for van life and for anywhere you travel.
 This one is pretty simple.
 Admire and appreciate the things you see but leave them how you find them unless it’s trash.
 Then pack it out.

 Otherwise, take a photo if you’d like to remember it, but then carry on.
 It’s actually easier to do this once you’re living in the van, because space is so limited so you don’t have much room for all the cool rocks or shells you might find.

 The next Leave No Trace principle that is especially important for van lifers is to minimize your campfire impacts.
 You’ll probably find that you don’t have campfires nearly as often as you might when you are tent camping, but it’s still a nice thing to do once in a while.

 If there’s a designated fire pit or fire ring, use it as long as there isn’t a fire ban in effect.
 Keep the fire small and gather wood from already dead and downed trees or bring your own locally purchased firewood.
 Be mindful of the wind, and always drench the fire before you go to bed.